Azure/wordpress-linux-appservice/WordPress/wordpress_multisite_installation.md

    | WORDPRESS_MULTISITE_TYPE | subdirectory |
    | CUSTOM_DOMAIN | <custom_domain>   |

+ ### Important Notes
+Custom Domian setup is an optional configuration for subdirectory based multisite.
+Your can run the website under default domian that gets created as part of WordPress site creation or Azure Front Door endpoint if the site is integrated with Azure Front Door.

 * **Subdomain-based multisite**
 In a subdomain-based multisite configuration, additional sites are structured as subdomains of the main domain.
 For instance, if the main domain is _contoso.com_, the individual sub-sites would be set up as _site1.contoso.com_, _site2.contoso.com_, and so on.